A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsection{Preventing scheduler attack: Tracking changes in error rates}

-To detect unexpected changes in error-rates attack, the authors in~\cite{samah-iccad} proposed monitoring quantum circuit errors using \emph{test points}.
-They proposed three different types of tests: (i) classical test, (ii) superposition test, and (iii) un-compute test.
+To detect unexpected changes in error-rates attack, the monitoring of quantum circuit errors using \emph{test points} has been proposed \cite{samah-iccad}.
+Three different types of tests have been proposed: (i) classical test, (ii) superposition test, and (iii) un-compute test.
 A user needs to know the expected output to detect any changes in error rates.
 However, the user does not know output beforehand, otherwise the problem would become trivial.
 Besides, he/she cannot always resort to simulation since that is computationally expensive.
 Therefore, the tests are carefully chosen so that the user has knowledge about output.
 For example, the output of an un-compute test should be the initial state it started with.
 Two copies of a circuit with test points are run on two isomorphic sub-graphs of the device.
 The outputs are compared to check if the relative error rates are satisfied.
 If there is an anomaly, unexpected changes in compile-time information (error rates) are detected.